huangfcn/AgenticRAG/README.md

 2. **Corrective RAG**: Uses web search as a fallback when internal knowledge is insufficient
 3. **Self-RAG**: Implements self-correction mechanisms to reduce hallucinations

+### Deep Research Capabilities

+The system also includes a powerful deep research framework that can handle complex, multi-faceted queries:

+1. **Intelligent Query Planning**: Automatically generates multiple focused search queries from complex topics
+2. **Comprehensive Analysis**: Processes each sub-query through the full Agentic RAG pipeline
+3. **Report Generation**: Synthesizes all findings into a comprehensive, well-structured report

 ### Intelligent Query Routing

 The system automatically routes queries to one of three processing paths: